Gloria Álvarez: Biography

 Gloria Ivette Álvarez Cross was born in Guatemala City, Guatemala.
 Her mother Stella Yvette Cross Letona is of Hungarian origin and her Cuban father, José Manuel Álvarez Torriente, is a marketer. Álvarez spent a few of her early years in El Salvador, but remained in Guatemala for good after the age of 16.
 She received a bachelor's degree in International Relations and Political Science from Francisco Marroquin University.
 She then pursued graduate studies at a series of institutions.
 She holds a postgraduate degree in Politics and Economics from Georgetown University, a master's degree from Katholieke Universiteit Leuven in Anthropology and International Development, a master's degree in Applied Anthropology from The Sapienza University of Rome, and another master's degree in Public Management from the School of Government in Guatemala City.
 She also worked as an intern at the Cato Institute. Álvarez speaks Spanish, English, and Italian.
+She serves as Director of Communications and Professor at the Universidad de la Libertad of the Centro Ricardo Salinas Pliego.